alanng10/class-lang/Docue/Refer/System.Infra/0.00.00/Range/a.md

 [[System.Infra:0.00.00:Any(Any)]]
 # Define
 Represent range.
 Range from start to end.
+Start is start index of the range.
-Start is index.
-End is index add count.
+End is 1 after that last index of the range.
+Index is start.
+Count is end sub start.
 # Part
 ## Field
 ## Name